 CBD, short for cannabidiol, is the second most abundant cannabinoid found in the cannabis plant.
 CBD is derived from the hemp plant, which is defined as a cannabis plant containing no more than 0.3% THC.

-CBD is non-psychoactive meaning it does not give the feeling of intoxication or ‘being high’.
+CBD is non-intoxicating meaning it does not give the feeling of intoxication or ‘being high’.

 Without the high, CBD still provides the many beneficial compounds found within the cannabis plant such as terpenes, flavonoids, and phytochemicals.

-This is why more and more women are turning to CBD vape for the benefits of reduced anxiety, improved mood, better-quality sleep, more enjoyable social interactions, and more.
+This is why more and more people are turning to CBD vape for the benefits of reduced anxiety, improved mood, better-quality sleep, more enjoyable social interactions, and more.

 Are you brand new to using CBD?
 Click here Learn more about CBD Oil 101 – A Beginners Guide For Getting Started here.